AnthonyNeace/ultimate-aw-user-guide/README.md

 Simply clone this repository and run `.\install.ps1` in this directory to copy the Ultimate AW User Guide into the ActiveWorlds Help directory.

+### Contributions

+This repository is accepting pull requests for any ActiveWorlds-related content that would be appropriate for the User Guide, to the discretion of the maintainers.
+Edit in VS Code for best experience.

+Please test your changes prior to submitting a PR by simply launching the ActiveWorlds browser with your changes and observing that they work as expected.

 ### Troubleshooting

 #### The User Guide is Blank in ActiveWorlds